Rhea-Shah23/HFT-Arena/README.md

 ## Project Overview

 This project simulates a realistic high-frequency trading (HFT) environment where autonomous agents compete in a latency-sensitive, event-driven order book.
 Each agent—whether rule-based, reinforcement learning-driven, or hybrid—is constrained by network latency, slippage, and competition.
-The simulation aims to explore emergent behaviors such as bluffing, market making, latency arbitrage, and spoofing detection, offering a platform to study real-world market microstructure and decision-making under pres...
+The simulation aims to explore emergent behaviors such as bluffing, market making, latency arbitrage, and spoofing detection, offering a platform to study real-world market microstructure and decision-making under pressure

 ---